bhongy/software-architecture-notes/Microservices.md

   - not suitable (hard) to implement req-res API
   - error handling is harder
   - result aggregation (from multiple stream) is harder (you never know if the message will arrive)

+## Service Registration
+- register on startup
+- unregister on shutdown
+- unregister on crash
+- unregister on unhealthy (e.g. running but unable to handle load)